Table of contents

 Wash-In or Spray-On DWR?

 There are two ways you can reapply DWR to your rain gear: wash-in DWR such as Nikwax TX.Direct Wash-In or a spray-on DWR such as Nikwax TX.Direct Spray-On.
 We use the wash-in treatment for rain shells and pants because it’s easy and effective.
-If you’re washing a multi-layer garment, such as a fleece or down-lined rain jacket, the spray-on treatment should be used.
+If you’re washing a multi-layer garment with insulation, such as a fleece or down-lined rain jacket, use a spray-on treatment.

 How to Wash Your Rain Gear

 1. Check the manufacturer’s washing instructions on the tag.
-Though the instructions are most likely similar to the steps below, make sure you follow the garment’s instructions first and foremost.
+Though the instructions are most likely similar to the steps below, make sure you follow the garment’s instructions.

 2. Clean any residual laundry detergent from the laundry machine soap dispenser.
-Standard detergent can break down the waterproofing elements on your rain gear.
+Standard detergent can be harmful to your rain gear.

 3. Pour in the recommended dosage of Tech Wash.
 Never use powder detergent, bleach or fabric softener, which can damage the membrane of your gear.